 Divestitures of corporate real estate are a significant corporate reorganisation activity.
-Past studies document significant positive abnormal stock price reactions to sellers on announcements of property disposals (Owers and Rogers, 1986; Glascock et al., 1991; Liow, 1997).
+Past studies document significant positive abnormal stock price reactions to sellers on announcements of property disposals.
+(Owers and Rogers 1986; Gascock et al. 1991 and Liow 1997).
 The evidence in these studies is based on property disposals in developed countries (i.e. USA and UK) made in the 1970s and 1980s.

-Corporate real estate refers to the land and buildings owned by companies not primarily involved in the real estate business (Zeckhauser and Silverman, 1983).
+Corporate real estate refers to the land and buildings owned by companies not primarily involved in the real estate business (Zeckhauser and Silverman 1983).
 Corporate real estate is a significant asset in the balance sheets of Malaysian listed non-property companies.
-For the year 2001, the total real estate owned by a selected 500 non-property companies amounted to RM96.27billion representing 20.7% of the total market capitalization (RM465 billion) of Bursa Malaysia and it constitutes about 24% of the total tangible assets of these firms (Ting, 2004).
+For the year 2001, the total real estate owned (amounting to RM96.27billion) by a selected 500 non-property companies represents 20.7% of the total market capitalization (RM465 billion) of Bursa Malaysia and these real estate constitutes about 24% of the total tangible assets of these firms (Ting 2004).

 The average value of properties owned by a listed non-property company for the 1995-2001 period is RM137 million.
-For the same period, on average, real estate comprises 36% of net tangible assets, 34% of shareholders' equity, 35% of market capitalization, 27% of total capital employed and 19% of total tangible assets of listed non-property companies for the 1995-2001 period (Ting, 2004).
+For the same period, on average, real estate comprises 36% of net tangible assets, 34% of shareholders' equity, 35% of market capitalization, 27% of total capital employed and 19% of total tangible assets of listed non-property companies for the 1995-2001 period (Ting 2004).